Shuffling via sums of Jucys--Murphy Elements: Bounding the eigenvalues

-Now we continue to do this until we can’t continue any longer.
-There are two cases that can occur:
+Now we continue to do this until we cannot continue any longer.
+There are two cases that can occur depending on the initial parameters $(p, q, r, s)$:

-\begin{enumerate}[label=\roman*)] \item If \(s + r \geq p\), \\ In this case, we get a new shape \((p, q + 1, 0, r + s - q)\).
-The resulting shape (which has a smaller \((\lambda_1 - 1)\)-shifted diagonal than the initial shape) is shown in the next figure.
+\begin{enumerate} \item If $r + s \geq p$, then we get a new shape $(p, q + 1, 0, r + s - p)$.
+The resulting shape (which has a smaller $(\lambda_1 - 1)$-shifted diagonal than the initial shape) is shown in the next figure.
+This new shape satisfies the conditions of Lemma \ref{lowb1}.

-\item If \(s + r < p\), then the resulting shape after moving the red boxes to the green boxes is given by the following figure.
+\item If $ r+s < p$, then the resulting shape after moving boxes from the first column to the last row is given by the following figure.

 \end{enumerate}